15mm Ancients Miniatures Suppliers

 - Not entirely sure but I think they may be in the usual 8 & 4 packs - After a brief time with Dixon Miniatures (the original sculptors I think) they are now being sold by Caliver Books in the UK.
 All cast with shields and spears in place.
 The personality sets are especially well animated and put together.
 They know how to make nice Vikings, Normans and Samurai - but they also know how to charge for them as well.

 - Madaxeman's Supplier Rating : 9/10 - why don't they do more?
 Why are they not to everyone's tastes either...?

-- Sold in 8's & 4's sold via an online shop taking Paypal & credit cards, and now quite a lot of pictures of unpainted figures.
+- Sold in 8's & 4's sold via an online shop taking Paypal & credit cards.

-- Site takes credit cards via Worldpay secure server.
+- Site takes credit cards via secure server

-- Isarus - sold by 15mm.co.uk offer a range of figures including some previously made by Tabletop Games, in packs of 8 & 4 as usual.
+- Now sold under the Alternative Armies banner, this range has also gone by the name of Isarus, and the company used to brand themselves as 15mm.co.uk.
+They offer a venerable range of sculpts including some previously made by Tabletop Games waaaay back in the day, in packs of 8 & 4 as usual.

 - The site has pictures of all of the figures in the ranges, and takes credit cards and Paypal.

 - Well regarded and constantly expanding US based online only retailer but shipping worldwide